On interpolating sesqui-harmonic maps between Riemannian manifolds: Interpolating sesqui-harmonic maps

 Combining both formulas concludes the proof. \end{proof}

-It can be directly seen that the energy momentum tensor \eqref{energy-momentum} is symmetric.
+It can be directly seen that the energy-momentum tensor \eqref{energy-momentum} is symmetric.
 For the sake of completeness we prove the following \begin{Prop} The energy-momentum tensor \eqref{energy-momentum} is divergence-free. \end{Prop} \begin{proof} We choose a local orthonormal basis \(e_\alpha\) and set

 By a direct calculation we find

 and also